tmontney/Internet-Registrar-Lookup/README.md

 There is no point in querying AFRINIC directly

 This is one of my first attempts at releasing code publicly.
 I also usually do not write in an Object Oriented way, so do not be surprised if it is not up-to-par.
-I try my best, but can only guarantee that it does indeed work.
+I try my best, but can not give any guarantees.
 I tried to write it in a redistributable way.
 This code will continuously be improved so that is more readable, and more easily usable.